 As you're aware, there are many ideas in this bill which could serve to strengthen and diversify North Dakota's economy.
-Today EDND would like to focus on the proposals related to natural gas infrastructure and workforce needs.
+Today EDND would like to focus on the proposals related to natural gas infrastructure, workforce needs and diversification of the economy.